Jose01000111/rhel9-internal-webserver/README.md

 | 📌 **Phase 5: Networking Configuration**  |
 |------------------------------------------|
 | I configured the server’s primary network interface (`eth0`) to use a static IP address (`192.168.1.100/24`) and set the DNS resolver to Google’s public DNS (`8.8.8.8`) using NetworkManager’s CLI tools.
 To verify the network settings, I inspected the IP address assignment, checked active connections, tested connectivity to external hosts with `ping`, and confirmed local web access using `curl`. |

+### 🛠️ I assign a static IP address and set DNS for the network interface.
+### 🛠️ I verify network connectivity and web service availability.

 📸 **Deliverables**:
 🟠 Output of `ip a`